How to get from Madrid to Lisbon by train, bus or flight.

 The average frequency per day from Madrid to Lisbon is:

-However, we recommend checking specific travel dates for your journey between Madrid and Lisbon as scheduled services by bus can vary by season or day of the week.
+However, we recommend checking specific travel dates for your route to Lisbon from Madrid as scheduled services by bus or flight can vary by season or day of the week.

-These are the most popular departure and arrival points when traveling from Madrid to Lisbon:
+These are the most popular departure and arrival points from Madrid to Lisbon:

-Direct services tend to save you time and add more convenience in getting you to Lisbon as you won't need to transfer at another stop in between, so it's worth paying attention to before booking your tickets to Lisbon from Madrid.
+Direct services to Lisbon tend to save you time and add more convenience as you won't need to transfer at another stop in between, so it's worth paying attention to before booking tickets for your trip.

 Here are some other resources that might have the information you need